D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: A model can properly estimate values at the level of strain wave propagation.
 - Examples:
+A transient mechanical model that is compatible with modelling acoustic waves in the drill-string.
 - Definition set: Model
 ## MassTransferBasedDiscretization <!-- NOUN -->
 - Display name: Elasticity based discretization